presidento23/Streaming_Search_Engine/README.md

 DRIVERS
 You can use which ever driver you'd like however I suggest running it in incognito mode.
-A chrome driver is default for this project
+A chrome driver is default for this project.
+All other drivers are not supported.
+It is CRUCIAL THAT YOU RUN CHROME DRIVER WITH A SUPPORT CHROME VERSION.
+IT WILL NOT WORK OTHERWISE.

-Most likely broken now due to usage of xpaths for locatars.
-If you would like to fix it simply change the xpath function to search for class or id instead.